OfficeDev/office-js-docs-pr/docs/excel/custom-functions-troubleshooting.md

 ## Enable runtime logging

 If you are testing your add-in in Office on Windows, you should [enable runtime logging](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest#use-runtime-logging-to-debug-your-add-in) to troubleshoot issues with your add-in's XML manifest file, as well as several installation and runtime conditions.
-Runtime logging writes console.log statements to a log file to help you uncover issues.
+Runtime logging writes `console.log` statements to a log file to help you uncover issues.
 For more information about runtime logging, see [Use runtime logging to debug your add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/testing/troubleshoot-manifest#use-runtime-logging-to-debug-your-add-in).

 ### Check for Excel error messages

 Excel has a number of built-in error messages which are returned to a cell if there is calculation error.
-These are #NULL!, #DIV/0!, #VALUE!, #REF!, #NAME?, #NUM!, #N/A, and #GETTING_DATA.
+These are `#NULL!`, `#DIV/0!`, `#VALUE!`, `#REF!`, `#NAME?`, `#NUM!`, `#N/A`, and `#GETTING_DATA`.
 At this time, custom functions can only use the error codes listed above when custom functions hit an error.

 ## Common issues